Heavy bomber: World War II

 When Britain and France declared war on Germany in September 1939, the RAF had no heavy bomber yet in service; heavy bomber designs had started in 1936 and ordered in 1938.

 The Handley Page Halifax and Avro Lancaster both originated as twin-engine "medium" bombers, but were rapidly redesigned for four Rolls-Royce Merlin engines and rushed into service once the technical problems of the larger Rolls-Royce Vulture emerged in the Avro Manchester.
 The Halifax joined squadrons in November 1940 and flew its first raid against Le Havre on the night of 11–12 March 1941.
 British heavy bomber designs often had three gun turrets with a total of 8 machine guns.

 In January 1941, the Short Stirling reached operational status and first combat missions were flown in February.
 It was based on the successful Short Sunderland flying boat and shared its Bristol Hercules radial engines, wing, and cockpit with a new fuselage.
 It carried up to 14,000 lb of bombs—almost twice the load of a Boeing B-17 Flying Fortress—but over just a 300 mi radius.
 Due to its thick, short wing it was able to out-turn the main German night fighters, the Messerschmitt Bf 110 and the Junkers Ju 88.
 Heavy bombers still needed defensive armament for protection, even at night.
 The Stirling's low operational ceiling of just 12,000 ft—also caused by the thick wing—meant that it was usually picked on by night fighters; within five months, 67 of the 84 aircraft in service had been lost.
-The bombbay layout limited the size and types of bombs carried and it was relegated to secondary duties such as tug and paratrooper transport.
+The bomb bay layout limited the size and types of bombs carried and it was relegated to secondary duties such as tug and paratrooper transport.